Facebook platform partnership director says goodbye

-SAN FRANCISCO (Reuters) - Facebook Inc’s director of platform partnerships announced he was leaving the company on Wednesday, the latest high-level departure since the social networking company’s initial public offering in May.
+SAN FRANCISCO, Aug 1 (Reuters) - Facebook Inc’s director of platform partnerships announced he was leaving the company on Wednesday, the latest high-level departure since the social networking company’s initial public offering in May.

 Ethan Beard, who oversaw Facebook’s partnerships with the app-makers and websites that are linked to the world’s No. 1 social network, said he was leaving “to start a new venture” in a posting he published on his profile on Facebook.